bgctw/REddyProc/vignettes/uStarCases.md

     ## 5 1998012 0.41625 0.3882803 0.4496154 0.6242549

-By default the annually aggregated threshold estimates are used for each season whithin one year as in the original method publication.
-To see the estimates for differen aggregation levels, use method `sEddyProc_sGetEstimatedUstarThresholdDistribution`:
+By default the annually aggregated threshold estimates are used for each season within one year as in the original method publication.
+To see the estimates for different aggregation levels, use method `sEddyProc_sGetEstimatedUstarThresholdDistribution`:

     (uStarThAgg <- EProc$sGetEstimatedUstarThresholdDistribution())